agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 | `language`   | Provides language import functionality.                                                                                                                                                                                                                                                                                                           |
 | `extension`  | Expands OpenL Tablets capabilities with external set of rules.
 After adding, external rules are complied with OpenL Tablets rules and work jointly.                                                                                                                                                                                               |

-For more information on dependency and import configurations, see [Project and Module Dependencies](#project-and-module-dependencies).
+For more information on dependency and import configurations, see [Project, Module, and Rule Dependencies](#project-module-and-rule-dependencies).

 ##### Defining Dependencies between Modules in the Configuration Table